MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

 - [x] Create a pipeline for the data to be feed into the model.
 - [ ] GAN model with MUnet as backbone according to research paper (Jupyter notebook).
 - [x] DeepLabv3+ model with modified Xception and pretrained weights (Jupyter notebook).
-    * [ ] Modify architecture by increasing split connections and more layers to decoder.
+    * [ ] Modify architecture by increasing split connections and adding more layers to decoder.
 - [ ] Check meticulously if annotations in provided masks are correctly assgined.
    * [x] [Create notebook for finding predicted mask with low IoU, to help determine which ground truth masks should be removed due to low quality.](https://github.com/MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/blob/DeepLabv3%2B/notebooks/exploratory/6.1-Marcin-check_quality_of_provided_masks.ipynb)
    * [ ] Exclude low quality masks from train and validation sets and retrain model from start (downloaded weights trained on Cityscapes).